 • Phase 2: Convening and Developing.
 During Phase 2, the NRB steering committee and multidisciplinary working groups defined the principles, scope, and priorities for a blueprint to address these questions.
 These groups identified fundamental resource and infrastructure needs to launch and scale an integrated research pathway with opportunities for active community participation.

 • Phase 3: Implementing.
-Now, in Phase 3, we are activating the first iteration of what will be an evolving NRB.
-Together with LEEs and community leaders, NBDF is in the process of raising funds and planning for the critical first steps for the NRB as a catalyst to redefine priority bleeding disorders research.
+Now, in Phase 3, we are activating the first iteration of what will be an evolving BDRC.
+Together with LEEs and community leaders, NBDF is in the process of raising funds and carrying out the critical first steps for the BDRC as a catalyst to redefine priority bleeding disorders research.
 Read further for what lies ahead and how you can get involved.

 "There are a lot of opportunities for research to understand more about the experience of living with a bleeding disorder, and to make lives better until we can find a cure."